wijerasa/ete-build/README.md

 ```

-Here, following colors are choosen to color each taxa level.
+The following colors are choosen to color each taxa level.

 [More colors are here.](http://etetoolkit.org/docs/latest/reference/reference_treeview.html#color-names)